Find Date Outliers

 Overview

-The Find Date Outliers calculator identifies date and timestamp values in your event log that fall outside normal expected ranges, helping you detect data quality issues before they impact your process analysis.
-This specialized data quality calculator automatically scans all date and timestamp attributes across your entire event log to find values that are clearly invalid, such as dates in the distant past, far future, or zero values.
+The Find Date Outliers calculator identifies date and timestamp values in your event log that fall well outside the typical range for that attribute, helping you detect data quality issues before they impact your process analysis.
+The calculator examines every date and timestamp attribute in your event log and flags individual cases or events whose date value is unusually early or unusually late compared to the rest of the data in the same field.

 Common Uses